Name: Megan Kalmoe

 Hometown: Saint Croix Falls, WI

-I am a two-time member of the United States Women’s Olympic Rowing Team.
-I competed in the London 2012 Olympic Games in the Women’s Quadruple Sculls and won a bronze medal–the first ever Olympic medal in that event for the United States.
+I am a four-time member of the United States Women’s Olympic Rowing Team, and 13-time National Team member.
+I am the first and only American rower, male or female, to compete in four Olympic Games.
+Most recently I competed in the 2020 Tokyo Olympic Games in the Women’s Pair.
+I competed in the 2016 and 2012 Olympic Games in the Women’s Quadruple Sculls and won a bronze medal in London–the first ever Olympic medal in that event for the United States.
 I also competed in the 2008 Beijing Olympics in the Women’s Double Sculls where I finished fifth.

 Undergraduate: University of Washington, 2006